 - To achieve a consistent brushed look on larger parts, finish it by hand with a hand pad, going in the same direction you were buffing in.

-Thanks for your review Chris!
-Happy to hear they're making a difference for you.
+Thanks for the awesome review David!
+Happy to hear the wheels have been making a difference for you.

 These things work great!!
 I bought several cleaning/polishing wheels from Cameron and have NOT been disappointed!

 Looks great Jay, thanks for sharing your feedback on the wheels!
 Your business is much appreciated.

 the cleaning wheels worked awesome, made some bits on my bike look brand new, shipping to Canada was also quicker than expected so I appreciated that as well.

 Thanks for the great review Stanley!
 I'm happy to hear the wheels have been working well for you.
 Looking forward to doing business with you again.